 The day of the big game calls for big, stick-to-your-ribs grub.

-So we went with that as a theme, creating a recipe for boneless beef short ribs that are inspired by all the sweet and sticky goodness of Chinese-style pork ribs.
+So we creating a recipe for boneless beef short ribs that are inspired by all the sweet and sticky goodness of Chinese-style pork ribs.
 To keep you in front of the television instead of the stove, we kept the recipe simple.
 Start by dumping everything in a bowl to marinate.
 When you're ready to cook, transfer it to a baking sheet and pop it in the oven.
 Done.

 To make sure the ribs are meltingly tender, they cook low and slow while you watch the first half of the game.
-They should be good to go right around half-time.
-And if beef isn't your thing, the same approach will work with pork ribs and chicken wings (though you'll need to adjust the cooking time).
+They should be good to go right around halftime.
+The same approach will work with pork ribs and chicken wings (though you'll need to adjust the cooking time).

 The servings indicated are for appetizer portions.
 If the friends gathered around the game are hearty eaters, or this is to be served as a main course, plan accordingly.